cesar-douady/open-lmake/doc/src/critical_deps.md

 - `test1.rpt` and `test3.rpt` are rebuilt sequentially.

 The problem lies in the fact that `test1.rpt` and `test2.rpt` are rebuilt before open-lmake had a chance to re-analyze the test suite showing that the new tests are test1 and test3.
-Generally speaking, this is a good strategy : such modifications of the dependency graph happens rather rarely and speculating that it is pretty stable by building known dependencies before launching a job is the right option.
+Generally speaking, this is a good strategy : such modifications of the dep graph happens rather rarely and speculating that it is pretty stable by building known deps before launching a job is the right option.
 But here, because collating is very light (something like just executing `cat` on the reports), it is better to check `tests_suilte.lst` first, and if it changed, rerun the collation before ensuring (old) tests have run.